21lik/cs537-group-projects/p5/README.md

 Status: To our knowledge, the code is complete and consistently works for all tests except for test 2, 10, and 11.
 Test 2 fails on the VSCode terminal, but it succeeds in our built-in/MobaX terminals.
 Tests 10 and 11 usually pass, but occasionally they fail.
 These bugs are rooted in either the machines, our code, or the test files themselves.
 Update: we found out that it was due to an oversight while revising the scheduler; we had forgotten that the scheduler continues where it left off in the code during a context switch.
 In a non-faulty machine/terminal, all tests usually succeed, but test 10 still sometimes fails.
+Update 2: We made some minor changes in the scheduler (minnice is not initialized when it is declared outside the for loop) and the macquire and mrelease system calls (V2P instead of PTE_ADDR to find the physical addresses, and the mutex's spinlock will no longer be held indefinitely if it's not found in the page table when acquired or released), and all the tests pass so far.
+We're hoping that these changes have fixed the concurrency bug rather than obscured it.

 Files changed:
 <ul>